Multiplicity one for wildly ramified representations: Introduction

 We now give a brief overview of the following sections.
 In \S 2, we generalize some of the results of \cite{LMS} and prove the key result (Proposition \ref{prop:exseq}) gluing integral projective envelopes from their quotients.
 In \S 3, we define and calculate multitype Barsotti--Tate deformation rings---this is the other key technical input.
 To compare Kisin modules for varying tame types, it is much more convenient to choose eigenbases for Kisin modules which are not always gauge bases in the sense of \cite[\S 7.3]{EGS}.
 This requires generalizing \cite[Theorem 4.1]{LLLM}.
+The main result, Theorem \ref{thm:defring}, of this section computes some multitype Barsotti-Tate framed deformation spaces.
 In \S 4, we calculate the abstract patched modules of projective envelopes using the Nakayama method and our integral intersection theory method.
 In \S 5, we apply the results of \S 4 to the cohomology of Shimura curves using the Taylor--Wiles method.